Written by Joanne M., Director of Telehealth Clinical Operations | Fact-Checked for Clinical Accuracy

 Are electric toothbrushes better for cavities?

-Often yes — especially for consistent plaque removal.
+Often yes — especially for people with inconsistent brushing habits.

 Are soft bristles really enough?

 Yes.
-Plaque is soft — it doesn’t require stiff bristles.
+Plaque is soft and does not require hard bristles.

 Can the wrong toothbrush damage gums?